 New 3D Finite-Element Level-Set framework for the modeling of solid-solid phase transformations and grain interfaces for large-scale polycrystals

-Interestingly, if the LS approach was recently extended to other self-diffusion mechanisms such as spheroidization in titanium alloys or sintering in powder metallurgy, solid-solid phase transformations (SSPT) was not yet adressed despite the obvious interest to couple phases and grains evolutions in the same LS numerical framework.
+Interestingly, if the LS approach was extended to other self-diffusion mechanisms such as spheroidization in titanium alloys or sintering in powder metallurgy, solid-solid phase transformations (SSPT) was only newly adressed despite the obvious interest to couple phases and grains evolutions in the same LS numerical framework.
 In the proposed PhD project, the existing LS framework will be extended in order to model SSPT.
-The new proposed formalism will be investigated in context of austenite-ferrite transformations for a steel and evolution of second phase particles for a nickel based superalloys.
-Moreover it will be compared to pre-existing PF strategy dedicated to this topic.
+The new proposed formalism will be investigated in context of austenite-ferrite transformations.
+The proposed numerical framework will be compared to pre-existing PF strategy dedicated to this topic.

 Finally, the resulting developments will be prepared for integration in the DIGIMU® software package.